bmulaw/SouthAfrica/README.md

-# SouthAfrica
+# South Africa and the Legacy of Apartheid

- An infographic project for PO580 to display the brutality of apartheid in South Africa
+## An infographic project for PO580 to display the brutality of apartheid in South Africa

-# Incarceration in Real Numbers

-## About

-[Incarceration in real numbers](https://mkorostoff.github.io/incarceration-in-real-numbers) is a data visualization project by [Matt Korostoff](https://mkorostoff.github.io/).
+[South Africa and the Legacy of Apartheid](https://github.com/bmulaw/southafrica) is a data visualization project by [Bernard Mulaw](https://github.com/bmulaw) inspired by the work of [Matt Korostoff](https://mkorostoff.github.io/).
 It is not affaliated with or sponsored by any organization.
 It launched in autumn 2020.

 ## A word about words